 - Plan your garden and repair lawns with certified seeds.
-Check out the University of Maryland Extension’s Grow it Eat it website.
 Spring is almost here and now is the time to plan for your gardens and lawns.
 Be sure to get a soil test before fertilizing and check out the University of Maryland Extension’s Grow it Eat it website.

 - Visit a winery.
-Maryland has six wine trails and 70 wineries that offer more than 400 different wines.
+Maryland has ten wine trails and 90 wineries that offer more than 500 different wines.
 Touring a winery or a vineyard in the countryside, tasting some of Maryland’s fine wines, and enjoying the company of friends are wonderful ways to spend a springtime day.
-Maryland has seven wine trails and 62 wineries that offer more than 400 different wines.
+Did we mention March is Maryland Wine Month?

 - Visit a creamery.
-Maryland has eight dairy farms that offer fresh, delicious on-farm ice cream.
+Maryland has nine dairy farms that offer fresh, delicious on-farm ice cream.
 Together, they make up the Maryland’s Best Ice Cream Trail.

 - Meet a Maryland Farmer.
-If you can’t get to a real farm, you can visit many farms online by viewing the Maryland’s Best YouTube channel.
-Take a tour without leaving your living room.
+If you can’t get to a real farm, visit My Maryland Farmers to learn more about the important work our farmers do each day, or check out the Maryland’s Best YouTube channel for a virtual tour.

 - Follow Maryland Agriculture (MdAgDept) on social media.
-The department is also on Facebook, Twitter, Flickr and Instagram.
-You can also connect with Maryland’s Best Agriculture on Facebook and Twitter and YouTube.
+The department is also on Facebook, Twitter, and Flickr.
+You can also connect with Maryland’s Best Agriculture on Facebook, Twitter and YouTube.